bauwenst/MoDeST/README.md

 ## Repo layout
 Currently, the repo looks as follows:
 ```
 data/                ---> Datasets hosted specifically by MoDeST on GitHub.
 Will NOT be downloaded when you install the package.
 src/modest/          ---> All source code for the Python package that will be installed in your interpreter.
-    languages/     ---> Per-language definitions of the classes users will interact with.
+    languages/       ---> Per-language definitions of the dataset classes users will interact with.
-    datasets/      ---> Support code for pulling in and reading remote data.
+    datasets/        ---> Support code for pulling in remote data, and reading raw examples from the resulting files.
-    formats/       ---> Support code for turning tag formats into objects.
-(Tag formats are independent of how the tags are stored.)
+    formats/         ---> Support code for turning raw examples into objects.
+Mainly used for parsing tags, whose format is independent of how they are stored (TSV, XML, JSON, ...).
     interfaces/      ---> Declarations of the interfaces users will interact with.
+    transformations/ ---> Operations performed on datasets.
 ```

 Currently, every language has its own file under `languages/`.
 The assumption is that the datasets pertaining to one language